Selecting a book editor is like choosing a partner.

-Victoria Mixon is a freelance editor of fiction and non-fiction.
+Victoria Mixon is a freelance editor of fiction, poetry, and non-fiction.
 Handling limited clientele, she is a committed and persevering editor who treats her writers and authors honestly and efficiently.
 Because she picks few projects at a time, she requests interested authors and writers to know why they picked Victoria or why they wish to work with her.
 You can write to her via email to know more about the copy and line editing services she provides.

 17. Lorraine Reguly

 Lorraine Reguly launched Wording Well as a way to use her talents in a beneficial manner.
 Listed as a top copywriting expert by Blogtrepreneur, Lorraine edits, writes, and teaches English.
 Her blog and website have been awarded for the useful tips and information available for bloggers, writers, business owners, and publishers.
 Her practical approach and extensive knowledge is evident through the testimonials offered by her previous clients.
 You can contact Lorraine in Ontario via email to know more about the editing services.

 Debra Hartmann of The Pro Book Editor is on our list for a reason.
 Along with her team, she provides a wide range of services, among which we can name proofreading, line editing, copy editing, developmental editing, and critique.
 Judging by her testimonials, Debra has certainly helped numerous authors reach their full writing potential.
 Although there are no fees listed on her website, you should know that she has compared her prices with the industry standard to emphasize the savings an author would make if they chose Debra for their non-fiction book – to learn more about this, you can request a quote and a free sample edit via email.
 Make sure to read these instructions before reaching Debra.